limonaluna/rag-time/Journey 1 - RAG and Knowledge Retrieval Fundamentals/sample/solutions.md

-# Solutions for the Tasks from Challenge for Journey 1
+# Solutions for the Tasks from Journey 1

 In this document you will find a few questions to ask about the Northwind healthcare plan.
 Your task is to write the code to achieve the expected completion.
 The code and expected answers are only examples, there are many other ways to achieve the same results.